sunfounder/raphael-kit/docs/source/scratch/scratch_1.16_fishing_game.rst

 .. image:: media/1.16_fish3.png
   :width: 400

 When **fish_status=0**, i.e. the fish is not hooked yet, start the fishing game.
-Wait for a random time from 0 to 10 seconds, then assign **fish_status** to 1, which means the fish is hooked, and broadcast a message "A fish is hooked".
+Wait for a random time from 0 to 10 seconds, then assign **fish_status** to 1, which means the fish is hooked, and broadcast a message "The fish is biting".

 .. note::